ttaa88/streamlabs/README.md

 php artisan make:command PopulateEventCache
 ```

-## How to use
+## How to run
+1. Make sure **redis-server** is running.
+2. Run `php artisan serve` in one terminal and run `npm run dev` in another terminal.
-1. If you haven't registered an account, please click on **Register** button on the top right corner.
+3. If you haven't registered an account, please click on **Register** button on the top right corner.
-2. Once your account has been created, just log in.
+4. Once your account has been created, just log in.
-3. You should see a message list on dashboard page.
+5. You should see a message list on dashboard page.

 ## Explain the design
 ### DisplayMessage